cortexrd/Knack-Toolkit-Library/README.md

 To use this feature, you must:

-1. Enable the bulkDelete flag in the ktl.core.setCfg function
+1. Make sure that the bulkDelete flag is enabled in the ktl.core.setCfg function.
+This is already done in the default basic setup.
 2. Create an account role named "Bulk Delete" and assign it diligently to very trusty and liable users.
 3. For each applicable table, a Delete action link must be added.